 How do you get chronic sinusitis?

-- Cold or flu-like illnesses - in most cases, acute sinusitis develops from a cold or flu-like illness.
+In most cases, acute sinusitis develops from a cold or flu-like illness.
 Colds and flu are caused by germs called viruses which may spread to the sinuses.
 The infection may remain viral before clearing, causing a viral sinus infection.
 In a small number of cases, germs called bacteria add on to an infection that started with a virus.
 This can cause a bacterial sinus infection which can make the infection worse, can last longer and may cause more damage or changes to the lining of the sinus.

-- Dental infections - in some cases, infection spreads to a cheekbone (maxillary) sinus from an infected tooth.
+In some cases, infection spreads to a cheekbone (maxillary) sinus from an infected tooth.

 If you develop chronic sinusitis after an acute sinus infection, you may continue to get symptoms even though the infection has gone.
 (This is why treating chronic sinusitis with antibiotics does not often work.)
 After being initially triggered by an infection, the persisting symptoms may be due to a combination of factors.
 For example: